shahanakattil/Sustainability-workshop/Instructions/Lab2:Configure-Microsoft-Sustainability-Manager.md

  In this we'll be adding User to Sustainability trail environment and we'll be assisgning security role.

-1. Fetch User1 email address by navigating
+1. Fetch User1 email address by navigating to **Environment details** tab.
+2.